Chicago Principals Fellowship

 - Spend six days at Northwestern learning with faculty from the Kellogg School of Management and the School of Education and Social Policy.
 During these academic sessions, Fellows learn how to build their own leadership capacity, as well as create systems and processes to sustain school health.

 - Complete a comprehensive leadership assessment and create personal goals to focus their development throughout the Fellowship.

 By recognizing the innovative ideas of our city’s principals, the Chicago Principals Fellowship ensures that our school leaders feel engaged, challenged and supported in their valuable work.

 Fellows are seasoned principal leaders who have strong systems in place in their schools.
-There are 27 principals participating in the Chicago Principals Fellowship during the 2020-21 school year, and the next cohort of fellows will meet from January 2021 to May 2022.
+There are 16 principals participating in the Chicago Principals Fellowship during the 2020-21 school year, and the next cohort of fellows will meet from January 2021 to May 2022.